Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

 Using the complete problem-solving pipeline illustrated in Figure \ref{framework}, all 83 problems introduced in Section \ref{S31} can be solved.
 In this section, we first describe an automated sub-pipeline that compares \texttt{ngspice}-simulated and Gemini-generated answers.
-We then present and analyze the results of the overall problem-solving framework.
+We then present and analyze the results of the overall problem-solving framework on the circuit problem dataset consisting of textbook-quality diagrams.